swiftlang/swift-evolution/proposals/XXXX-recursive-protocol-constraints.md

 The following standard library protocols and types will change.

-Note that since the specific collection types inherit from `Collection`, and `Collection` inherits from `Sequence`, not all the constraints need to be defined on every collection-related associated type.
+Note that since the specific collection types conform to `Collection`, and `Collection` refines `Sequence`, not all the constraints need to be defined on every collection-related associated type.

 Default values of all changed associated types remain the same, unless explicitly noted otherwise.

+All "Change associated type" entries reflect the complete, final state of the associated type definition, including removal of underscored protocols and addition of any new constraints.

 ### `Any*Collection` (all variants)